Press "Enter" to skip to content

 C++ (AT&T Bell Labs, 1985) added exceptions — to the chagrin of many programmers.
 Without the support of a VM, exceptions proved expensive and more importantly unsafe.
 Many teams banned or severely restricted the use of exceptions in C++.

 All new computer languages like Java, C#, or Erlang run on a VM, enabling safe and efficient exception handling.
-(Not to mention all the interpreted languages like Ruby and Python, which are their own VM.)
 The price of this high-level convenience is low-level inefficiency.
 Many use cases, like systems programming, cannot afford a VM, and some use cases, like embedded systems, cannot even have it.
 Until recently, these use cases have relied squarely on C or C++.

 2. Living without Exceptions